|Area||No. of Questions|

 You should solve the questions based on each of these types of connectives to gain expertise in the topic.

 AILET is essentially a speed based test.
 Hence, the real challenge lies in solving questions in a time efficient manner.
 Knowledge of fundamentals or basics alone is not enough unless sufficient practice of all question types is done.
-Solving previous years' papers and taking mock tests also helps to a great extent.
+Solving previous years' papers and taking mock tests also help to a great extent.